RohanVolety/NotesApp/README.md

 **User-Friendly Interface**: The application features a clean and intuitive user interface, making it easy for users to manage their notes efficiently

+![image](https://user-images.githubusercontent.com/91217295/208668902-dd474005-4ad7-4669-b074-f1970bad0fa1.png)

 ### Further Updates:
 1) A new authentication system would be integrated so that each user could individually access their account.

-2) A share option would be generated where the user can shre a particluar note to any of his friend.
+2) A share option would be generated where the user could share a particular note with any of his friends.

-![image](https://user-images.githubusercontent.com/91217295/208668902-dd474005-4ad7-4669-b074-f1970bad0fa1.png)